Redirect (Page Visibility API)

 Cheers,

-With the page visibility API, just start a timer when the user visibilityState changes to hidden.
+With the page visibility API, just start a timer when the user visibilityState changes to hidden (if the timer is stopping while hidden, maybe store the start time in local storage or something).
 When they come back, another event will cause the visibilityState to change to visible and take the difference of the two times.
 Based on the time duration, you can set the window.location.href to whatever page you want.

 Should be pretty easy to get started.